muqeeth/Adversarial_goodhart_rlhf/README.md

 - if you're using older GPUs without bf16, add args `--fp16 --bf16 False --torch_dtype float16`
 - `--wandb_run_id` sets the wandb run id or if set to `=slurm` it will default to `parent folder / slurm_id / output_dir`

+## Asynchronous Secret Sauce

+The asynchronous learning leverages the code:

+1. `src/vllm_utils.py` which tricks vllm into being on only the GPUs we tell it to be on
+2. `src/online_dpo_vllm_trainer.py` which creates a separate thread for the training and the vllm inference and passes data between the two of them using queues

+The majority of this code was written by @vwxyzjn but commits were lost when copying and patching so I wanted to give credit where it's due.

 ## Citation